tceglar/legendary/README.md

 # legendary
-A pyhton (ipython notebook) script that uses matplotlib to create custom legends for contour plots with latex compiled text.
+A pyhton (yupyther notebook) script that uses matplotlib to create custom legends for contour plots with latex compiled text.

 ---